lliss/Conductor/README.md

 Conductor is aiming at being highly performant and scalable with capabilities built in, from the beginning, to run without hitting the database any more than it needs to.
-Workflows are cached allowing them to be loaded by name easily form in memory key-value stores.
+Workflows are cached allowing them to be loaded by name easily from in memory key-value stores.
 Presistence of state is optional for workflows that do not need to be resumed.
 Workflow state storage has a pluggable storage backend allowing it, too, to be persisted to a NoSQL or in memory data store.